TejasBadhe07/Cat-Photo-App/Nutrition-Label/README.md

 The above selects all div elements without an id of example.
 The advantage to creating these dividers is that you can apply specific classes to style them individually.

+Add a medium divider after your .daily-value element.
+Below that new divider, create a p element with the class attribute set to note.

+Give the p element the following text:

+* The % Daily Value (DV) tells you how much a nutrient in a serving of food contributes to a daily diet.
+2,000 calories a day is used for general nutrition advice.